GeoBrodas/google-sheets-crud/README.md

 Contributions are always welcome!

-### Improvements?
+### What's new in v1.5?

-- The code needs a bit of refactoring
+- Refactored code🤘
-- Anyone who has handled filter and update operation.
+- Added few comments for readability.

 ## Tech Stack